R.I.C.E

 The Basics

-- RICE uses blind submissions, meaning no one should know who created which video.
+• RICE uses blind submissions, meaning no one (including spectators) should know who created which video.

-- All participants are encouraged to review all videos and provide feedback or constructive criticism.
+• All participants (including spectators) are encouraged to review all videos and provide feedback or constructive criticism.

 Read this before submitting (tap to expand)